The Learning Centre:

 Budgets are to adults what homework is to students: not fun to do—yet it still needs to be done.
 You only have to take a look at the latest numbers from Statistics Canada to see why.

-According to a June 2016 report on the debt-to-disposable income ratio, the majority of Canadians owe $1.65 for every $1.00 earned.
-Close to an all-time debt high.
+According to Statistics Canada’s June 2020 report on the debt-to-disposable income ratio, the majority of Canadians owe $1.77 for every $1.00 earned, inching closer to the all-time high hit back in 2017.